NHMDenmark/Mass-Digitizer/documentation/import_and_validation_protocol.md

 - The data files come into Exported_from_app_data_files directory
 - Do a quick review of the data before proceeding to the post processing (OpenRefine stage).
 Use your favorite spreadsheet application but do not save the file as a spreadsheet for the purpose of OpenRefine.
+- Be careful that you do not open the exported data file in Excel because it tends to corrupt long integers.
+You can always make a copy of the file and then open it in MS Excel.
 - If the data is incomplete or has other issues contact the digitizer and write to Pip Brewer as well.
 - If the data passes inspection then proceed to the post processing which currently takes place in OpenRefine.
 Details are here: https://github.com/NHMDenmark/Mass-Digitizer/blob/main/documentation/Postpreocessing_openRefine_documentation.md
 - When the post processing has been run.
 Check to see if the number of rows match what was expected.
 Check if all columns are there.
 Specifically we need to see if there are 'None' values being inserted which ought to be just empty cells.
 At the moment 'agentmiddleinitial' is set to 'None' for users having no middle initial.
 Please set these values to '' (empty string).